Miro-H/optimizing-elligator-1/documentation/optimizations/notes_freya.md

 * `one_over_c_squared = 1 / c^2`.
 This is part of another factor of the input to the `chi` function.
 * `q_half = (q-1)/2`.
 This is to perform a check right at the end of `elligator_1_point_to_string`.

+#### Replace powers of 2 with multiplications
+I tried replacing two calls to `big_int_pow` where the exponent was `big_int_two` with a call to `big_int_mul_mod` instead as an alternative way to square numbers, but this seemed to make the benchmarks run slightly slower so I changed it back.

 ### AVX

 #### Ideas from meeting: